 Rice is a dominant member of Persian tables either served as “Polo” which is a combination of rice with various vegetables and meat or as a complimentary next to one of the many famous Iranian stews.
-The cooking is quite easy however; the cultivation is a delicate and sensitive process.
+The cooking is quite easy, however; the cultivation is a delicate and sensitive process.
 This lovely process is called “Shali-Kari” in Persian, Shalizar is the paddy field and Shalikar is the one whose occupation is working in rice Shalizar.

-Beautiful paddy fields sooth your eyes, as you drive through the greenery of the Northern provinces of Iran.
+Beautiful paddy fields soothe your eyes, as you drive through the greenery of the Northern provinces of Iran.
 There are mainly two methods for rice cultivation, “direct” and “seedling”.
 Gilan and Mazandaran provinces are the cradles of rice cultivation in Iran and in these provinces seedling method is the dominant method.

 The rice buds are prepared a year earlier and stored in clusters locals call it “Shaltook”.
 These Shaltooks are stored in a completely dry place to prevent any unwanted occurrence such as mildew, insect and mice invasion.
 Transplanting rice Seedling timing differs in Northern provinces which is around late March and early April when the weather is getting warmer.
 Depending on the amount of the seeds, water is poured in a container or a pool and then salt is added.

-The “Shaltook”s are then put into the salt water dilution and perfectly stirred until the lighter and heavier seeds are separated with heavier ones sinking to the bottom.
+The “Shaltook”s are then put into the saltwater dilution and perfectly stirred until the lighter and heavier seeds are separated with heavier ones sinking to the bottom.
 The heavier the seeds are the better they are for the seedling.

 Healthy seeds are collected from the water, rinsed with pure water and washing away any trace of salt on the seeds.
-They are then poured into gunnysacks until semi full, as the seeds will swell and increase in size.
+They are then poured into gunnysacks until semi-full, as the seeds will swell and increase in size.
 Gunnysacks are then sunk into a water pool and they’ll let it sit for 2-3 days depending on the temperature.
 Seeds absorb more water which is why they keep adding water to the pool until it’s time for the gunny sacks to come out.

 These going to be tasty food seeds are spread over a cotton cloth laid outdoor covered with a layer of felt until germinated.
 The warmer the weather the sooner the seeds sprout.
 These sprouted seeds are now ready to enter the next level which is planting in a place called “Khazaneh”.